OtnielGomes/Training_Census_database_with_Keras-Tensorflow/README.md

 ### Then run the note book:
 1_Classifying_income:

-### Note:  two environments were used for this project, one environment for preprocessing and another for classification, due to some incompatibilities with keras x SMOTE.
+### Note:  two environments were used for this project, one environment for preprocessing and another for classification, due to some incompatibilities with keras x TomekLinks.

 ## 🛠️ Frameworks

 * Pandas
 * Numpy
 * Matplotlib
-* SMOTE
+* TomekLinks
 * Pickle
 * Sklearn
 * Keras